chrisib/EuroPi/software/contrib/pams.md

 - `Whole` -- whole tone scale (C D E F# G# A#)
 - `Penta` -- pentatonic scale (C D E G A)
 - `Dom 7` -- dominant 7th chord (C E G Bb)

+## External CV Routing

+The input signal to `ain` can be configured to control many parameters of the system.
+A value of 0V is the equivalent of choosing the first item from the available menu and 12V is the equivalent of choosing the last item in the menu.

+There is digital attenuation/gain via the `AIN > Gain` menu option.
+This sets the percentage of the input signal that is passed to settings listenting to `ain`.

+For example, if your modulation source can only output up to 5V you should set the gain to `12.0 / 5.0 * 100.0 = 240%`.
+This will allow the modulation source to fully sweep the range of options available.

+The `Precision` menu option allows control over the number of samples taken when reading the input.
+Higher precision can result in slower processing, which may introduce errors when running at high clock speeds